ServiceStack/ServiceStack.Aws/README.md

 PocoDynamo API's are a lightweight layer modeled after DynamoDB API's making it predictable the DynamoDB operations each API calls under the hood, retaining your existing knowledge investment in DynamoDB.
-When more flexibility is needed you can access the low-level `AmazonDynamoDBclient` from the `IPocoDynamo.DynamoDb` property and talk with it directly.
+When more flexibility is needed you can access the low-level `AmazonDynamoDBClient` from the `IPocoDynamo.DynamoDb` property and talk with it directly.

 Whilst PocoDynamo doesn't save you for needing to learn DynamoDB, its deep integration with .NET and rich support for